 - Add a password to your home WiFi.
 This can go without being said.
 But without a password, your private home network is essentially public.

-- Avoid public Wi-Fi like the plague.
-Public Wi-Fi is the hacker's paradise.
-It provides hackers with hundreds of unsuspecting victims' personal information.
+- Avoid Free Wi-Fi like the plague.
+Free Wi-Fi is the hacker's paradise.
+It provides hackers with hundreds of unsuspecting victims' personal information like bank account data, potential access to email accounts, and other sensitive data.
+Know the risks of using free WiFi before connecting.

 - VPNs are your friend.
 If you must use public Wi-Fi, a VPN will help.